DBGameAcademy/AdventureGame_DBGA_Ghiorzi/README.md

 Explore new islands, complete quests, buy items, grow stronger and have fun!
 That's the game!

-If you found yourself in a difficult battle, use the dark power within Hikari
+If you find yourself in a difficult battle, use the dark power within Hikari

 ## Requirements